Sharing is caring!

 • frozen strawberries – using frozen strawberries and frozen rosé means you won’t need to water your cocktail down by adding in ice cubes.
 If you are able to, I like to freeze fresh strawberries for the best flavor.
 I also love doing so when they are in peak season or on sale at the grocery store, because home-frozen berries taste so much better than store-bought ones!

 • rosé wine – I recommend choosing a rosé wine that is full-bodied, made with grapes like Pinot Noir, Grenache, or Syrah.
 Bolder rosé tends to be less sweet, or more dry, which balances well with the berries.
+Of course, you’re free to choose your favorite rosé wine for this drink!

 • vodka – you’ll need a small amount of vodka for this recipe, and again I recommend going with a nice quality vodka like Absolut or Tito’s.